What is responsive neurostimulation?

 The surgery itself takes three to four hours.

-Your child will stay in the hospital overnight for recovery and may be released the next day or two or three days later.
+Your child will stay in our specialized Neuroscience Unit overnight for recovery and may be released the next day or two to three days later.
 No extended bed rest is required.

-Your child will be able to return to normal activities within a few days.
+Your child will be able to return to normal activities within a few days after returning home.

-Once each day you will use a remote monitor to collect data from the neurostimulator, a process that takes a few minutes.
-Once a week you will upload those data to a secure web database where your child’s medical team can review it.
+Once each day, you will use a remote monitor to collect data from the neurostimulator, a process that takes a few minutes.
+Once a week, you will upload the data to a secure Web database where your child’s medical team can review it.

 Your child will return for follow-up appointments every four to six weeks to discuss seizure activity.
-Keeping a journal of seizure activity can help compare the data from the neurostimulator device with your child’s experiences, and to refine the programming of the device for greater effectiveness.
+Keeping a journal of seizure activity can help compare the data from the neurostimulator device with your child’s experiences and refine the programming of the device for greater effectiveness.

 Responsive neurostimulation doesn’t end all seizure activity, but it reduces the number and severity of seizures experienced.
 By reviewing the data and fine-tuning the device’s seizure detection settings, seizure frequency can be reduced further over time.

-At Children’s Hospital of Philadelphia, your child will have access to pediatric experts from the Division of Neurosurgery, the Pediatric Epilepsy Program and others who specialize in the care of children with epilepsy and seizures.
+At Children’s Hospital of Philadelphia, your child will have access to pediatric experts from the Neuroscience Center, which is made up of neurologists, neurosurgeons and others who specialize in the care of children with epilepsy and seizures.

-Our team of experts work closely together to ensure that candidates are screened appropriately for responsive neurostimulation, and to provide the full range of supportive therapy before and after epilepsy surgery to optimize outcomes.
+Our team of experts work closely with one another and with families to ensure that candidates are screened appropriately for responsive neurostimulation, and to provide the full range of supportive therapy before and after epilepsy surgery to optimize outcomes.